If travel is about stepping outside of your comfort zone, then on day one of our coast to coast mountain bike ride in Costa Rica, we scored an A+.

 Being small means it’s possible to cycle from coast to coast on a short adventure holiday, from the super laidback Caribbean to the buzzing, surf mecca of the Pacific, passing through the lush, fertile interior, the banana, sugar cane, pineapple and coffee growing plantations.

 And that’s how we planned our holiday – cycling up front, doing the hard yards first, then catching some waves at its famous surf breaks to round off our trip.

 Our bike ride begins on the Caribbean coast

-Our bike ride started in the port city of Limon, on the Caribbean coast, waves whipping up as we cruised along the beach front under the shade of the palm trees.
+Our bike ride started in the port city of Limon, on the Caribbean coast.
+Waves whipping up in the Caribbean waters as we cruised along the beach front under the shade of the palm trees.
 We cycled on the sand on a very ill-defined track, the sand a bit too soft in places to push our wheels through.
-My groans of frustration were audible, gritting my teeth as I tried in vain to keep some forward momentum.
+I had to grit my teeth and stifle groans of frustration as I tried in vain to keep some forward momentum.